apsislabs/apsisio/_posts/2017-01-02-preparing-for-docker.md

 Here at Apsis we use the technology that is right for the application and are constantly looking out for changes in best practices and supporting technologies, so I'm sure you'll hear more about our exploration with Docker in future posts.

+*"Wait, what do you mean we aren't going to use Docker anymore?
+I just got everything converted...
+Noaaahhh!!!"*

 ## Resources